filecoin-project/filecoin-docs/docs/mine/lotus/split-markets-miners.md

                                                         /tmp/backup.cbor
 ```

-3. Optionally update your miner's `multiaddr` on-chain - in case your `markets` instance is publicly exposed at a different location compared to your existing monolith miner, you also need to update your `multiaddr` on-chain and advertise the correct one to clients:
+3. Optionally update your miner's `multiaddr` on-chain - in case your `markets`
+instance is publicly exposed at a different location compared to your existing
+monolith miner, you also need to update your `multiaddr` on-chain to advertise
+the correct address to clients:

 ```shell
 lotus-miner actor set-addrs <NEW_MULTIADDR>
 ```

-### 4. Move the DAG store directory to the markets node repository
+#### 4. Move the DAG store directory to the markets node repository

+If you are running a lotus version with a DAG store, you can optionally move the
+DAG store directory to the lotus markets repository, to avoid having to reindex
+all storage deals when the markets node starts up.

 ```shell
 mv ~/.lotusminer/dagStore ~/.lotusmarkets/
 ```

-### 5. Start the `mining/sealing/proving` miner process without the markets subsystem
+#### 5. Start the `mining/sealing/proving` miner process without the markets subsystem

-1. Update your `config.toml` and set `EnableMarkets` option to `false`.
+1. Update your `config.toml` to set the `EnableMarkets` option to `false`.

-2. Start the node (with the default LOTUS_MINER_PATH, which should point to your `mining/sealing/proving` node repo).
-Note that `lotus-miner` interacts with a given repository depending on the `LOTUS_MINER_PATH` environment variable!
+2. Start the `mining/sealing/proving` node (with the default LOTUS_MINER_PATH, which
+should point to your `mining/sealing/proving` node repo).

+    Note that `lotus-miner` interacts with either the the `markets` or `mining/sealing/proving` repository
+depending on the `LOTUS_MINER_PATH` environment variable!

 ```shell
 lotus-miner run
 ```

-### 6. Start the `markets` miner process with the markets subsystem
+#### 6. Start the `markets` miner process with the markets subsystem

+Start the `markets` node with LOTUS_MINER_PATH pointing to the `markets` node repo.

+Note that `lotus-miner` interacts with either the the `markets` or `mining/sealing/proving` repository
+depending on the `LOTUS_MINER_PATH` environment variable!

 ```shell
 LOTUS_MINER_PATH=~/.lotusmarkets lotus-miner run